Aemilius Jarvis: Legendary yachtsman

 Jarvis sailed alone around Lake Ontario, from Hamilton to Niagara-on-the-Lake to Whitby and back, in a tiny dinghy aptly called Tar Pot when he was just twelve years old.
 Later in life, he spent two years sailing the world in a square-rigger sailing vessel.
 He designed and built racing sailboats, founded the Royal Hamilton Yacht Club (RHYC), and was a longtime member of the Royal Canadian Yacht Club (RCYC), of which he was elected commodore seven times.
 He won the inaugural Canada's Cup yachting race in 1896 sailing the Canada, a 57-foot cutter.
 Additionally, he won over 100 international freshwater sailing events while at Royal Canadian Yacht Club (& more than 300 overall), including a second Canada's Cup in 1901.

-Aemilius skippered in every Canada's Cup from 1896-1907 with the sole exception of the 1905 edition; Cup Defenders Rochester Yacht Club made it a stipulation that Jarvis not skipper in order to accept R.C.Y.C.'s challenge.
+Aemilius skippered in every Canada's Cup from 1896 to 1907 with the sole exception of the 1905 edition; Cup Defenders Rochester Yacht Club made it a stipulation that Jarvis not skipper in order to accept R.C.Y.C.'s challenge.
 R.C.Y.C.'s Temeraire ultimately lost the 30-foot class match-series to Rochester's Iroquois.
 He published an account of sailing his yacht, Haswell, from Toronto to the Caribbean in the winter of 1920-21 entitled, 5,000 Miles in a 27-Tonner.
 Jarvis was inducted into RHYC's Hall of Fame in 2015.